ripytide/metapac/README.md

 # Default: "pacman"
 arch_package_manager = "paru"

+# Whether to default to installing cargo packages with the --locked option.
+# Default: false
+cargo_default_locked = true

+# Whether to default to installing flatpak packages systemwide or for the
+# current user.
+This setting can be overridden on a per-package basis.
+# Default: true
+flatpak_default_systemwide = true

 # Since VSCode and VSCodium both operate on the same package database
 # they are mutually exclusive and so you must pick which one you want
 # metapac to use.
 # Must be one of: ["code", "codium"]
 # Default: "code"
 vscode_variant = "code"

-# Whether to default to installing flatpak packages systemwide or for the
-# current user.
-This setting can be overridden on a per-package basis using
-# { systemwide = false|true }.
-# Default: true
-flatpak_default_systemwide = true

 # Whether to use the [hostname_groups] config table to decide which
 # group files to use or to use all files in the groups folder.